Symbiote 5 months ago

 If you're starting to remove any data set from a data pool w/o any explanation and announcement, this means there's a new "Department of Truth" in the works, 99% of the time.

-• specialist an hour ago
+• specialist 5 months ago

 I once read that occasionally a new Pharoah would make a point of smashing all prior evidence of a prior ruler(s).
 Obelisks, murals, etc.

-• 93po 7 hours ago
+• 93po 5 months ago

 agreed, this is very likely just incompetence or bureaucracy at play, i doubt anyone in tr*mp's administration cares about the data being removed